ubclaunchpad/rocket2/docs/Deployment.rst

 ~~~~~~~

 For UBC Launch Pad, we continuously deploy off the ``ec2-release``
-branch on Github using UBC Launch Pad’s
+branch on Github using UBC Launch Pad's
 `Inertia <https://github.com/ubclaunchpad/inertia>`__.
 This will pull
 the repo when changes are merged, rebuild the containers from
 ``docker-compose.yml``, and redeploy.